chidozieononiwu/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

     ParameterSeparator
     Url
   ```
+Each module of the API (namespace, class, method) should be its own node.
+Members of a module (methods, in a class), (classes in a namespace) should be added as child nodes of its parent module.

+Sort each node at each level of the tree by your desired property, this is to ensure that difference in node order does not result in diff.

+Ensure each node must have an Id.
+The combination of `Id`, `Kind` and `SubKind` should make the node unique among its siblings.
+This is very important.

 ### APITreeNode
 - `Name (n)`  : The name of the tree node which will be used for API navigation.
 - `Id (i)` : Id of the node, which should be unique at the node level. i.e. unique among its siblings